mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

     [DataBasic]: ../../assets/user_guides/data/data_pandas_dataframe.png

-It is also possible to refer to a named data source using the Python API: `px.scatter("iris", ...)` or `px.scatter(data_frame="iris", ...)`  would work if the `"iris"` data source has been registered in the Data Manager.
+It is also possible to refer to a named data source using the Python API: `px.scatter("iris", ...)` or `px.scatter(data_frame="iris", ...)`  would work if the `"iris"` data source has been registered in the data manager.